This post contains affiliate links. Please see our disclosure policy.

 After 12 hours, discard all but 50g of your starter (you could just place 50g of the starter into a clean jar and get rid of the rest).

-Cover with a paper towel or coffee filter secured with an elastic band and leave for approximately 12 hours.
+Cover and leave for approximately 12 hours.

 • DAY 3 – MORNING